Gvwyn/collatz-conjecture-viewer/README.md

 It concerns sequences of integers in which each term is obtained from the previous term as follows: if the previous term is even, the next term is one half of the previous term.
 If the previous term is odd, the next term is 3 times the previous term plus 1.
 The conjecture is that these sequences always reach 1, no matter which positive integer is chosen to start the sequence."*
-It is also known as the /**3n + 1**/ problem. [source](https://en.wikipedia.org/wiki/Collatz_conjecture)
+It is also known as the /**3n + 1**/ problem.
+[Source](https://en.wikipedia.org/wiki/Collatz_conjecture)

 ## Documentation (help, and other stuff)
-### known stuff
+### known stuff, i'll fix them one day
-- numbers that eventually exceed the 32/64 bit limit, will halt the program
+- [ ] numbers that eventually exceed the 32/64 bit limit, will halt the program
-- negative numbers, fractions have cool effects
+- [x] negative numbers, fractions have cool effects
+- [ ] anything that is not a number will annihilate the program

 ### basics
 i have no experience in GUIs, so everything is text based
-in the menu, type the number of the function you want to use, then press `ENTER`
+**IF YOU ENTER ANYTHING THAT IS NOT A NUMBER, will crash the program** in the menu, type the number of the function you want to use, then press `ENTER`
 after each functions executes, you're prompted to press `ENTER` (do it after you mesmerized yourself with the result)